vicenclleixa/vicenclleixa/README.md

 # 🤓Hello, I'm Vicenç!

-As a current student pursuing a **Master in Data Science and Business Analytics**, I am passionate about leveraging data-driven insights to drive impactful solutions and models. **Technology and Business' symbiosis** fuels my enthusiasm for learning.
-My focus lies in the **Fast-Moving Consumer Goods (FMCG) industry**.
+As a current student pursuing a **Master in Data Science and Business Analytics**, I am passionate about leveraging data-driven insights to drive impactful solutions and models. **Technology and Business' symbiosis** fuels my enthusiasm for learning and my focus lies in the **Fast-Moving Consumer Goods (FMCG) industry**.
 Beyond my academic pursuits, I lose myself watching movies and informing myself about Psychology.
 I am a **teamwork believer**.

 ### 🛠️My Tech Toolbox:
 - Programming Languages: Python, R